opfuchs/SimpleRandomString.py/README.md

 [1]Yosifovich, P. et al. 2017. *Windows Internals 7th ed.
 Part 1*.
 Microsoft Press.

 [2]Hart, J.M.
 2010. *Windows System Programming 4th ed.* Addison-Wesley.

+## TODO

+1. Incorporate some functionality from `secrets`
+2. Make this a proper command line application, e.g. `SimpleRandomString.py -a -v 32` rather than just a one-liner the user has to edit.